 For experienced and well-equipped trampers only.
-Check with the Westland Tai Poutini National Park Visitor Centre and i-SITE or local DOC office before starting.
+Check with the Westland Tai Poutini National Park Visitor Centre before starting.

 View from Mount Fox

 This rough route climbs steeply through the bush up a spur to a trig point at 1021 m above sea level.
 The route then follows blue and orange markers through grassland to 1345 m.

 From here your efforts will be well rewarded with fantastic views of the Southern Alps Kā Tiritiri o te Moana and Fox Glacier Te Moeka o Tuawe in one direction and across coastal forest and farmland to the coast to the other.